quaternionmedia/obsidian-templates/README.md

 It is designed to be a starting point for new users, providing a basic folder structure, pre-installed plugins, and helpful settings enabled.

+> [!tip] Pick 'n pull
-All templates can be used independently of the Starter Pack, but are included here for convenience.
+> All templates can be used independently of the Starter Pack, but some require additional customization if using them outside this preconfigured vault.

 ## Features
 - 🔋 "Batteries included" pre-installed plugins